 The two most popular operating systems for desktops and laptops are Windows and macOS (previously called Mac OS X).
 A variety of companies make computers that run Windows (like Lenovo and Dell).
 Apple makes its own computers that run macOS (like the iMac and MacBook).

-Here are some of the benefits of using desktop and laptop computers for kids with learning and attention issues:
+Here are some of the benefits of using desktop and laptop computers for kids with learning and thinking differences:

 Desktop and laptop computers also have some drawbacks: